Using the Auto-Tagger¶

 Now that that’s out of the way, let’s tag some music.

-beet import -q: quiet mode.
+- beet import -q: quiet mode.
 Never prompt for input and, instead, conservatively skip any albums that need your opinion.
-The
+The -ql combination is recommended.

 So you import an album into your beets library.
 It goes like this:

 $ beet imp witchinghour Tagging: Ladytron - Witching Hour (Similarity: 98.4%) * Last One Standing -> The Last One Standing * Beauty -> Beauty*2 * White Light Generation -> Whitelightgenerator * All the Way -> All the Way...

 Here, beets gives you a preview of the album match it has found.
 It shows you which track titles will be changed if the match is applied.
 In this case, beets has found a match and thinks it’s a good enough match to proceed without asking your permission.
 It has reported the similarity for the match it’s found.
 Similarity is a measure of how well-matched beets thinks a tagging option is.
 100% similarity means a perfect match 0% indicates a truly horrible match.

 In this case, beets has proceeded automatically because it found an option with very high similarity (98.4%).
 But, as you’ll notice, if the similarity isn’t quite so high, beets will ask you to confirm changes.
 This is because beets can’t be very confident about more dissimilar matches, and you (as a human) are better at making the call than a computer.
 So it occasionally asks for help.

 When beets needs your input about a match, it says something like this:

 Tagging: Beirut - Lon Gisland (Similarity: 94.4%) * Scenic World (Second Version) -> Scenic World [A]pply, More candidates, Skip, Use as-is, as Tracks, Enter search, or aBort?